 If you're feeling adventurous, you can bike to the end of the trail in Wellfleet and reward yourself with a delicious French pastry or lunch at PB Boulangerie Bistro just a few hundred feet away.
 You earned it.

 Since very early in its history, Cape Cod's shores have featured lighthouses which warn ships of the danger of its constantly moving and dangerous shoals.
 There are many lighthouses on Cape Cod including:

 Upper Cape: Wings Neck (Bourne), Nobska Light (Falmouth)

 Mid Cape: Sandy Neck (Barnstable), Lewis Bay (Hyannis)

 Lower Cape: Chatham Light (Chatham), Monomoy (Chatham), Stage Harbor (Chatham)

 Outer Cape: Wood End (Provincetown), Race Point Light (Provincetown), Long Point (Provincetown), Mayo Beach (Wellfleet), Nauset Light (Eastham), Highland Light (Truro)

 Take a free lighthouse tour!
 Chatham Lighthouse, built in 1877, is one of four active lighthouses on the Cape.
 Climb the 44 stairs and 8 ladder steps to see the lights up close and enjoy a spectacular ocean view - and maybe spot a great white shark in the waters below!
-The Coast Guard Auxiliary gives this great tour every Wednesday in-season as well as other days during the off-season.
+The Coast Guard Auxiliary gives this great tour.
 Tour schedule is here.

 The dunes of Provincetown